noah-mclain/gen-text-ai/PAPERSPACE.md

 ## Troubleshooting

+1. **Authentication Error - Missing redirect_uri**: Make sure your credentials.json file has at least one valid redirect_uri configured (typically http://localhost).

-1. **Authentication Issues**: If you encounter authentication problems, delete the `token.pickle` file and run the authentication process again with the standalone script:
+2. **Authentication Issues**: If you encounter authentication problems, delete the `token.pickle` file and run the authentication process again with the standalone script:

    ```bash
    rm token.pickle
    python scripts/direct_auth.py --credentials credentials.json
    ```

-2. **ModuleNotFoundError for 'src'**: This indicates Python can't find the project modules:
+3. **ModuleNotFoundError for 'src'**: This indicates Python can't find the project modules:

    ```bash
    # Use the standalone script instead: